andreigue/andreigue.github.io/_posts/2025-08-01-trip-to-turkey.md

 But the underground spaces which were already carved out turned out especially useful with the approach of the Muslims (think c.
 650 to 950).
 The Arab Caliphates of Rashidun, Umayyad, and Abbasid armies raided Anatolia repeatedly, and Cappadocia happened to be at the forefront of that sometimes.
 And this is where the huge underground cities like Derinkuyu and Kaymaklı grew to hold thousands of people with a dozen levels of layers going down.
 Archaeologists estimate that Derinkuyu (the deepest and most complex one) could shelter about 15'000 to 20'000 people, plus animals and food stores.
 And there are dozens of such (but smaller) underground cities in Cappadocia.

-And it turns out that in 1021, the last king of Vaspurakan (the kingdom centered around lake Van), the son of King Gagik I Artsruni (who I mentioned earlier in the Akhtamar section), Senekerim-Hovhannes Artsruni, handed his kingdom over to the Byzantine Empire in exchange for lands further west, including in Cappadocia.
+And it turns out that in 1021, the last king of Vaspurakan (the kingdom centered around lake Van, 908 - 1021), the son of King Gagik I Artsruni (who I mentioned earlier in the Akhtamar section), Senekerim-Hovhannes Artsruni, handed his kingdom over to the Byzantine Empire in exchange for lands further west, including in Cappadocia.
 This decision came under increasing pressure from Seljuk advancements from the east and the weakening ability of Armenian kingdoms to defend their borders independently.

 And this situation gives us a glimpse into how empires behave, which you can read more about if interested in the note. [(Note 3)](#3)

-Anyway, in 1071 the Battle of Manzikert happens.
+Anyway, in 1071 the [Battle of Manzikert](https://en.wikipedia.org/wiki/Battle_of_Manzikert) happens.
 The Seljuks defeat the Byzantines, and Byzantine control of Anatolia begins to weaken.
+From this point on, there was no more "frontier chaos", no more unpredictability.
+Random raids were replaced with (relatively) stable taxation, and so the underground systems slowly stopped being cared for and maintained, until, a few generations later, they just became abandoned cavities.

 This battle is a popular and important one, because regions that had felt like the interior of the empire suddenly start to feel exposed.
 Roads become unsafe.
 Anatolia is no longer a stable area.

 But long before 1071, the Byzantine Empire had been deliberately resettling Armenians into Cilicia and nearby regions.
 From the tenth century onward, Armenian soldiers, nobles, and their families were moved into southern Anatolia as part of Byzantine military and administrative policy.
 The empire used Armenians to garrison frontier zones, guard mountain passes, and stabilize regions that were difficult to control directly.
 This meant that by the early eleventh century, Armenian communities already existed in Cilicia, with churches, estates, and local networks.

 And with the Battle of Manzikert, there was one last push of Armenians toward Cilicia (I have to mention it wasn't a one-time event, but rather a multi-decade transition).
 It looked attractive not only because Armenian communities were already established there, but also because it offered access to the Mediterranean (to enable trade and connection), protection from the Seljuks through the Taurus Mountains, and fertile land.

-Once enough manpower has been collected, Armenian leaders in Cilicia begin to turn this demographic and military presence into political control.
+Once enough manpower has been gathered, Armenian leaders in Cilicia begin to turn this demographic and military presence into political control.
 They seize fortresses and take control of mountain passes.
 Eventually, a new Armenia, the Armenian Kingdom of Cilicia (1198 - 1375), was formed.

 So, to conclude, although Cappadocia was never an Armenian kingdom, and it was never a core Armenian homeland, it became a place of settlement, refuge, and transition for them.
 Just as any Christian group would've found solace in those lands and underground cities.